Asset Publisher

 Use of serologic tests for the diagnosis of celiac disease has the potential to reduce the need for intestinal biopsies and thus improve the efficiency of diagnosis.
 Evidence from systematic reviews and head-to-head comparative studies using biopsy as the gold standard is adequate to conclude that tissue transglutaminase and antiendomysial antibody tests are sufficiently accurate for identifying celiac disease in patients with signs or symptoms of the disease.
 These tests are appropriate for use as the diagnostic test for celiac disease and will reduce the need for intestinal biopsy without substantially lowering the accuracy of diagnosis.
 It should be noted, however, that the most important initial step in diagnosis is recognition of the many clinical features that can be associated with the disease.

-In children younger than two years-old, the pattern of serologies appears to be different than in older individuals.
+In children younger than 2 years-old, the pattern of serologies appears to be different than in older individuals.
 Evidence found that in children younger than 18 months, serologic measurement of antigliadin antibodies (AGA) is the most sensitive testing.

 Practice Guidelines and Position Statements